American breakfast daily, 15 lunches, 14 dinners including a special farewell dinner in the bush

 MORNING & AFTERNOON GAME DRIVES are included today.
 Amboseli affords you a great opportunity to get close to the mighty elephant.
 You might also spot Cape buffalo, zebra, wild dog, and more.
 Relax at your lodge during the heat of the day.

-Enjoy a GAME DRIVE in Tarangire en route to LAKE MANYARA NATIONAL PARK at the base of the Rift Valley escarpment.
+Embark on a MORNING GAME DRIVE in LAKE MANYARA NATIONAL PARK.
 This small park is ecologically diverse, with groundwater forests, grassy plains, and alkaline Lake Manyara itself.
-Here you will enjoy a GAME DRIVE and the chance to see elephant, giraffe, zebra, and Cape buffalo.
-The park is also home to the world’s largest concentration of baboon.
+Watch for elephant, Cape buffalo, giraffe, and more.
+The park is also home to the world’s largest concentration of baboons.
 Afterward, take in spectacular views of Lake Manyara during a special BUSH LUNCH.
+Then, journey to the nearby village of TLOMA.
+Here, you will visit a LOCAL FAMILY’S HOME to learn more about the local Iraqw culture and their traditional way of life.
+You will also stop at a LOCAL PRIMARY SCHOOL to visit with the children and learn about the educational system in rural Tanzania.
 Continue on to the rim of NGORONGORO CRATER, which is part of the larger Ngorongoro Conservation Area.

 Day 12 Ngorongoro

 Descend into the crater for a FULL-DAY GAME DRIVE.
 Ngorongoro Crater is technically a caldera—the world’s largest unflooded one, in fact, at more than 2,000 feet deep with a floor covering over 102 square miles.
 Game viewing here is fantastic, as most of the animals stay in this area year round.
 You can see lion, Cape buffalo, hippo, elephant, and flamingo.
 This is also your best chance to see the rare black rhinoceros.
 A picnic lunch will be served in the crater.